elastos/Elastos.Developer.Website/content/elastos_trinity/guides/dapp_programming.md

 ## Accessing plugin APIs

 Native ionic/cordova plugins are embedded in the Trinity native application, not in every DApp.
-Currently, we do not provide any SDK that developers can use while writing their DApps, for example to get code completion.
-We will release such SDK in the future to assist developers.

-As a consequence, plugins are currently declared and used in a blind way.
-As there is no compilation this works perfectly, but result can only be seen while running the DApp in Trinity:
+But we provide a set of typescript interfaces that can be imported through the npm module **@elastosfoundation/trinity-types**.

     // Declaration
-    declare let appManager: any; // No information about appServices type here.
+    declare let appManager: AppManager;

     // Method call
-    appManager.close(); // No code completion in your editor.
-If you type a wrong method name you will notice it only at runtime.
+    appManager.close();

 Please refer to the {{< internallink "trinity plugins API reference" "/elastos_core_services/reference/trinity/plugins_api.md" >}} page to know more about plugins usage.